MuselianiMariami/MuselianiMariami/README.md

 ### I'm front-end Web developer with a passion for creating exceptional user experiences.
 Here's a bit about me:

-📖 **Education**: Student at Digital Institute with a focus on front-end React development
+📚**Education**: Student at Digital Institute with a focus on front-end React development

-**Udemy courses**: "The Complete JavaScript Course 2023: From Zero to Expert" by Jonas Schmedtmann; <br/>
+🎯**Udemy courses**: "The Complete JavaScript Course 2023: From Zero to Expert" by Jonas Schmedtmann; <br/>
   "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann; <br/>
   "The Complete 2023 Web Development Bootcamp" by Dr. Angela Yu

 🔨 **Skills**: Proficient in Git and GitHub for version control.
 Experienced in utilizing NPM packages and Firebase for efficient development processes and collaborative work.